gabkhazak/Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-config.yml file to __ansible container /etc/ansible/files/filebeat-config.yml___.
+- Copy the filebeat-config.yml file to ansible container /etc/ansible/files/filebeat-config.yml.
-- Update the hosts file to include...the elk server 10.1.0.4 under the webservers_
+- Update the hosts file to include...the elk server 10.1.0.4 under the webservers
 - Run the playbook, and navigate to http://20.185.38.234:5601/app/kibana go to Step 5:Module Status and click Check Data __ to check that the installation worked as expected.

 Answer the following questions to fill in the blanks: